I built an app because voice is the fastest thinking I do

 The app works end to end as it stands.
 You record, pick an angle, the brief loads, you refine, you hit Copy as markdown.
 The brief lands on your clipboard ready to paste into wherever your content planner lives.

 Right now the history of briefs caches in your browser, per device.
 If you record on your phone and want to keep working on your laptop, you export and move it across yourself.
-Mine lives in Notion so my dream for the next phase is to wire the ideas directly into my content planner there, which would also allow the history to sit in one place and follow you between devices automatically.
+Mine lives in Notion.
+The dream for the next phase is to wire ideas directly into my content planner there.
+That would let the history sit in one place and follow you between devices automatically.

-It's a quality-of-life upgrade.
-The current version does the whole job; the Notion integration will just mean fewer hops between devices.
+The current version does the whole job.
+The Notion integration will just mean fewer hops between devices.

 Beta testers, I need you